 George Kenny and his wife Diane own a combination wine shop and chainsaw carving school in Hood Canal, and people flock from all over for a chance to have at an old log with a chainsaw.
 As Brian Ruth, professional chainsaw artist was noted as saying, “If Michelangelo had had a chainsaw, he probably would have used it.”

-There’s a whole culture centered on chainsaw carving, and George is equipped with 20 years of experience creating and teaching.
+There’s a whole culture centered on chainsaw carving, and George is equipped with over 20 years of experience creating and teaching.
 His introduction class teaches a myriad of skills and equips students with the know-how to keep at this quirky art form.

 At the time of its first settlement, the Olympic Peninsula depended, and came to thrive on one of its most prolific natural resources—wood.
-Founded in 1890, Stimpson Lumber Company, operating out of Shelton (just a short jump from Allyn) is one of the oldest, continuously operating lumber companies in the Pacific Northwest.
+Founded in 1890, Simpson Lumber Company, operating out of Shelton (just a short jump from Allyn) is one of the oldest, continuously operating lumber companies in the Pacific Northwest.

 A history rooted in woodcraft breeds artistic culture centered on it.
 The primitive craft of woodcarving has evolved over time coinciding with the invention of technology like the chainsaw.
 Contemporarily, chainsaw carving encompasses a sweeping variety of styles, skill levels and themes—some artists prefer to be strictly performance artists.